Does Car Insurance Cover Vandalism?

 Get an estimate

-Your insurer may direct you to a preferred repair shop in their network or allow you to choose your own.
-Network shops often mean faster processing and guaranteed work.
-Ask upfront whether your insurer uses OEM parts or aftermarket for body panel repairs.
+Your insurer may direct you to a preferred shop in their network or let you choose your own.
+Network shops often process faster and guarantee the work.
+Ask upfront whether your insurer uses OEM or aftermarket parts for body panel repairs.

 5. 5